trevismd/statannotations/README.md

 ## Derived work

-This repository is evolving independently from [webermarcolivier/statannot](https://github.com/webermarcolivier/statannot) by Marc Weber.
-It is based on commit 1835078 of Feb 21, 2020, tagged "v0.2.3".
+This repository is based on [webermarcolivier/statannot](https://github.com/webermarcolivier/statannot) (commit 1835078 of Feb 21, 2020, tagged "v0.2.3").

 Additions/modifications since that version are below represented **in bold** (previous fixes are not listed).

 **!
-From version 0.4 onwards (introduction of `Annotator`), `statannot`'s API is no longer usable in `statannotations`**.
+From version 0.4.0 onwards (introduction of `Annotator`), `statannot`'s API is no longer usable in `statannotations`**.
-Please use the latest v0.3.2 release if you must keep statannot API in your code, but are looking for bug fixes we have covered.
+Please use the latest v0.3.2 release if you must keep `statannot``s API in your code, but are looking for bug fixes we have covered.

 Indeed, the statannot interface, at least until its version 0.2.3, is usable in